yunkunrao/tendermint.com/content/docs/internals/block-structure.md

 As mentioned above, in order to find the `precommit votes` for block header `H`, we need to query block `H+1`.
 Then we need to check the votes, make sure they really are for that block, and properly formatted.
-Much of this code is implemented in go in the [light-client](https://github.com/tendermint/light-client) package, especially [Node.SignedHeader](https://github.com/tendermint/light-client/blob/develop/rpc/node.go#L117).
+Much of this code is implemented in Go in the [light-client](https://github.com/tendermint/light-client) package, especially [Node.SignedHeader](https://github.com/tendermint/light-client/blob/develop/rpc/node.go#L117).
 If you look at the code, you will notice that we need to provide the `chainID` of the blockchain in order to properly calculate the votes.
 This is to protect anyone from swapping votes between chains to fake (or frame) a validator.
-Also note that this `chainID` is in the `config.toml` from the tendermint app, not the `genesis.json` from the basecoin app (that is a different chainID...).
+Also note that this `chainID` is in the `genesis.json` from _Tendermint_, not the `genesis.json` from the basecoin app ([that is a different chainID...](https://github.com/tendermint/basecoin/issues/32).

-Once we have those votes, and checked they are all pointing to the same block, and we calculated the proper [sign bytes](./tendermint-types.md#Vote.WriteSignBytes) using the chainID and a [nice helper function](./tendermint-types.md#SignBytes), we can verify them.
+Once we have those votes,
+and we calculated the proper [sign bytes](./tendermint-types.md#Vote.WriteSignBytes) using the chainID and a [nice helper function](./tendermint-types.md#SignBytes), we can verify them.
 The light client is responsible for maintaining a set of